shibatch/grantback/v0.3/VOD_REACTION_LICENSE.md

 After publishing the Licensee's Derivative Work, the Licensee must promptly notify the Licensor of its publication in a reasonable manner.

 d.
 Provision of Derivative Work Data to Licensor:
 Upon the Licensor's request, the Licensee must promptly provide the Licensor with a digital copy of the relevant portions of the Licensee's Derivative Work that incorporate the Licensor's VODs.
-Such digital copy, particularly when intended to enable the Licensor's exercise of rights under Section 4 (Grant-Back License) (hereinafter "Provided Copy"), must satisfy the following conditions in relation to the version of the Derivative Work publicly distributed by the Licensee (hereinafter "Published Version"):
+When such provided digital copy constitutes a Provided Copy, it must satisfy the following conditions in relation to the Published Version from which it is derived:

 (i) The Provided Copy must completely include all parts within the Published Version that incorporate the Licensor's VODs.